CouncilofLorien/counciloflorien.github.io/docs/cards/C/cloaked-by-darkness.md

 > Short-event
 >
 > {: .minion-resource-text .black-text .p-2 }
 > > _Balrog specific._ Playable on a company if Great Shadow is in play.
 You may bring this card from your sideboard into your play deck and reshuffle during your organization phase.
-The hazard limit against the company is reduced by one to no minimum. <br>_"Fire claimed their hearts, but shadow cloaked the forms of the Valaraukar."_{: .fs-3 } ***---&#65279;Kuduk Lore***{: .fs-3 }
+The hazard limit against the company is reduced by one to no minimum. <br>_"Fire claimed their hearts, but shadow cloaked the forms of the Valaraukar."_ ***---&#65279;Kuduk Lore***
 >